youngnix/cgol/README.md

 # Conway's Game of Life
-This is a simple Conway's Game of Life implementation using C++ and SDL2.
+This is a simple Conway's Game of Life implementation using C and SDL2.

 # Requirements
 You need SDL2 to be able to compile this program.